hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/01_QC_trimming.md

 Input Reads: 305900 Surviving: 300423 (98.21%) Dropped: 5477 (1.79%)
 TrimmomaticSE: Completed successfully
 ```

-This information should also be contained in your standard out file, `job#.out`.

 We now have a new fastq file with our trimmed and cleaned up data: